 - Most expensive socks on our list

-Adidas Cushioned Color Crew Socks Review
+Adidas Cushioned Tennis Crew Socks

-These socks aren’t unisex like the last pair we reviewed, instead, Adidas offers the model in men’s and women’s variations.
+These socks aren’t unisex like the last pair we reviewed, instead, Adidas offers the model in men’s and women’s socks.
 These socks are made of Acrylic and polyester materials for the most part, with a small percentage of other materials including nylon, spandex, and latex rubber (roughly 6%).

 Just like Thorlos socks, they’re “crew socks”, which means that they’re the perfect length for tennis or other racket sports.
 As for the benefits you could expect, they feature a breathable, highly durable set of materials, and it’s safe to say you’ll feel quite comfortable in them.